paliwalashish/database-internals-book-reading/ch3-file_formats/file_formats.md

 *Enums* - Integers can be used to represent enums

-* Flags* - represents nonmutually exclusive names.
+*Flags* - represents nonmutually exclusive names.
 We can use *&* operation to find the value

+## Storage Structure

+Database can have single file or multi file storage.

+Typically, we have Database stoarge as

+Files - One or more file that stores data or index Pages - Files are divided into fixed size pages which stores data/index